Salem Halloween Visitors Asked To Leave Prop Weapons At Home

 Driscoll encourages the public to be aware of their surroundings.

+Even a highly visited Charter St. Cemetery is doing things differently this year.
+To protect history they are only allowing 100 people in at a time.

+“Respectful behavior, don’t lean on the tombstones, don’t climb on the tombs, the gravestones,” Destination Salem Executive Director Kate Fox said.
+“These have been here for hundreds of years and this is a place of respect and contemplation.”

-The mayor also reminds those looking for Halloween fun that the crowds will lead to a significant increase in traffic.
+Mayor Driscoll also reminds those looking for Halloween fun that the crowds will lead to a significant increase in traffic.
 “Bring some patience if you’re coming here.
 Take the train,” Driscoll said.